atomantic/generator-dockerize/README.md

 The `dev` script will ensure that you have all the docker software and configuration needed to run and will run your app inside a docker container.

+# Testing Your Docker Image / App
+You can run `dev test` to test either the running instance or to run and test a new instance.
+Before running `dev test`, you should update test.sh (at the bottom) to add a test runner execution command.

 ## Scaffolding Contents

 * ./app/.rsyncignore